MichaelCurrin/express-rest-quickstart/README.md

 You do not need use use `bodyparser` package anymore to handle JSON body - see resources.

 The `.urlencoded` middleware is needed to parse the form data.
+You pass explicitly pass it `extended` option (default is `true`), to avoid a deprecation warning.
+See [express #3650](https://github.com/expressjs/express/issues/3650).

 The `.json` middleware parse JSON-formatted text for bodies with a Content-Type of `application/json`.